 The prices for a story can vary a lot and be dependant on the story and the buyer.
 You may receive between £200 – £2000, or higher for exceptional stories.
 There’s also a chance of making more money if your story sells to multiple sources.
 However, some newspapers may forbid you from selling your story to other publications.
 For a better chance of overcoming this problem, you could sell your story via a press agency, such as National Story, Feature World, PA Media and Sell Your Story.
 These agencies take a percentage of the your fee, however, you still might earn more because they have the contacts and the expertise to sell your story for the highest price and to multiple sources.
 They can also help with the legal contracts too.

 If you don’t want to use a press agency, an alternative way to sell your story is by contacting newspapers or magazines directly.
 Some papers, such as The Mirror and The Sun, have dedicated emails for selling your stories.
-Some magazines, such as Take a Break have a dedicated page for submitting true life stories to.
+Some magazines, such as Take a Break have a dedicated page for submitting your photos, which will earn you £40 if posted.
 The Story People is a site specifically for submitting your story to the magazines Simply You, that’s life and Take a Break.
 You may also want to check out Money Magpie’s 3 ways to make money by telling your real-life story and Skint Dad’s 15 Places to Sell Your Story.

 Note: Before you sell a story, make sure you will be comfortable with people reading it and be prepared for potential negative reactions.